copperwater/xNetHack/doc/xnh-changelog-9.0.md

   a symbol of the player's preference via the SYMBOLS option.
-- Paranoid swim and paranoid trap are reverted to vanilla behavior, meaning if you don't have paranoid trap set, you aren't prompted to confirm before moving a trap, and if you do have it set, you only need to type "y" to move in instead of "yes".
+- Paranoid swim and paranoid trap are reverted to vanilla behavior, meaning if you don't have paranoid trap set, you aren't prompted to confirm before moving into a not-obviously-harmless trap, and if you do have it set, you only need to type "y" to move in instead of "yes" (unless paranoid_confirmation:Confirm is also set).
 - Secret door detection wands no longer produce a "You find many hidden bugs on the floor" message since they always unambiguously identify themselves.
 - Erodeproof glass objects are now referred to as "tempered" rather than